 The author gives us an entire chapter on each of these principles to outline and elaborate on every point that could block us in accomplishing each of the principles, and concrete exercises in order to develop them..

-The second part of the book is dedicated to the practical implementation of the principles.
+The second part of of the book Personal Development for Smart People is dedicated to the practical implementation of the principles.
 While the first part is fundamentally original, the second is less so for anyone who has read most of Steve Pavlina’s blogs; you will rediscover most of his best articles, but articulated along with the 7 principles, so with new advice all the same.
 Subjects dealt with are:

 Sow a thought and you reap an act; sow an act and you reap a habit; sow a habit and you reap a character; sow a character and you reap a destiny

 Stephen R. Covey, “The 7 Habits of Highly Effective People” (1989)